MRKSS0/LoginAndRegistration/README.md

 ## Documentation [How to use it?]

-When you downloaded it, just go to in folder and run
+When you downloaded it, import users.sql on your database, then go to the folder and run for install all modules

 ```bash
   npm i
 ```

-Then configure .env (Just read) and run
+And configure .env (Just read) and run

 ```bash
   node main.js